Try it free

 Key requests

 Key requests are a legacy way to flag individual requests as requiring special attention, for example, critical business measures or vital technical functionality.
-SDv1 (with Enhanced endpoints activated) and SDv2 automatically monitor all endpoints, while key requests require manual configuration.
+SDv1 (with Enhanced endpoints activated) and SDv2 automatically monitor all endpoints, whereas key requests are configured manually.
+Additionally, message processing metrics are produced automatically in Grail, and key requests are no longer needed for these.

 Switch to Enhanced endpoints for SDv1

-Instead of defining key requests for SDv1 services, enable the Enhanced endpoints for SDv1 feature.
-It automatically surfaces all SDv1 endpoints in Services Services, not just key requests.
+Instead of defining key requests for SDv1 services, activate the Enhanced endpoints for SDv1 feature.
+It automatically surfaces all SDv1 endpoints in Services Services, not only key requests.

 Mark endpoints with primary Grail tags